Architecture & Design Support

 Unfortunately, this is not always recognised where features such as integrated audio-visual systems are concerned.
 Quite often, there is still an attitude of ‘once it’s built and handed over, then consider the AV requirements afterwards as it’s no longer our problem’

 The consequences; the possibility of not having the right equipment installed or worse still, having to re-build certain elements at extra cost to fit what might be perceived a vital piece of equipment.

 So what are the dangers?

 Let’s consider a known example.
 The building of a large auditorium.
-The architects in question do not listen to the AV supplier and their priority is the aesthetics – the overall look and feel.
+The architects in question do not listen to the AV supplier as their priority is the aesthetics – the overall look and feel.
 The client doesn’t know any better so the AV is cobbled to fit the final build.

 The visitors arrive and spend 30 minutes admiring the building, aesthetics, pictures and accoutrements, then sit for the next 2 hours listening to poor sound reproduction caused by bad acoustic design due to no liaison and coordination between all concerned.